apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/graalvm-native-image.en.md

 ## Notice

-All Docker Images mentioned in this section are not distributed through ASF official channels such as https://downloads.apache.org and https://repository.apache.org/ .
+All Docker images mentioned in this section are not distributed through ASF official channels such as https://downloads.apache.org and https://repository.apache.org .
-Docker Images are only provided on downstream channels such as `ghcr.io` for convenience.
+Docker images are only provided in downstream channels such as `GitHub Packages` and `Docker Hub` for easy use.

 Native Image products of Proxy exist in nightly builds at https://github.com/apache/shardingsphere/pkgs/container/shardingsphere-proxy-native .
 Assuming that there is a `conf` folder containing `global.yaml` as `./custom/conf`, you can test it with the following `docker-compose.yml` file.